 Our Governors/Trustees will be subjected to an enhanced DBS check and ‘Section 128’ check.

-All governors and trustees receive appropriate safeguarding and child protection (including online) training at induction.
+All governors and trustees receive appropriate safeguarding and child protection (including online to include responsibilities and expectations around filtering and monitoring) training at induction.
 This training equips them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place in schools and colleges are effective and support the delivery of a robust whole school approach to safeguarding.
 Their training is updated at least annually.

 Safeguarding and child protection policy and procedures are in place and reviewed annually